COUNTERPOINT (from l-r): Martin “Ted” O’Neil (guitar), Ed Sutton (drums), Dom Lucock (vocals), Mikey Gaffney (bass)

 INTERVIEW by ZAK SLOMAN

-How did VISTA form?
+How did the band form?

 What would you say was your approach to songwriting?

 Basically, one of us will come in with the skeleton of a song, usually a nice riff or melody, and we will savagely tear it apart and build it up, then strip it back and build it up again, then Dan will put some reverb on it.
 Done.